-In reference to Article 3 ECHR, the Court held that:
+In reference to Article 3 of the Convention, the Court held that:

-"In cases of wilful ill-treatment the breach of Article 3 cannot be remedied only by an award of compensation to the victim.
-This is so because, if the authorities could confine their reaction to incidents of wilful ill-treatment by State agents to the mere payment of compensation, while not doing enough to prosecute and punish those responsible, it would be possible in some cases for agents of the State to abuse the rights of those within their control with virtual impunity, and the general legal prohibition of torture and inhuman and degrading treatment, despite its fundamental importance, would be ineffective in practice (see, among many other authorities, Krastanov, cited above, § 60; Çamdereli, cited above, § 29; and Vladimir Romanov, cited above, § 78)."
+In cases of wilful ill-treatment the breach of Article 3 cannot be remedied only by an award of compensation to the victim.
+This is so because, if the authorities could confine their reaction to incidents of wilful ill-treatment by State agents to the mere payment of compensation, while not doing enough to prosecute and punish those responsible, it would be possible in some cases for agents of the state to abuse the rights of those within their control with virtual impunity, and the general legal prohibition of torture and inhuman and degrading treatment, despite its fundamental importance, would be ineffective in practice (see, among many other authorities, Krastanov, cited above, §60; Çamdereli, cited above, §29; and Vladimir Romanov, cited above, §78).50

-In its 12th General Report, the Committee for the Prevention of Torture has stated that:
+In its 12th General Report the CPT stated that:

-"The diligent examination by judicial and other relevant authorities of all complaints of ill-treatment by law enforcement officials and, where appropriate, the imposition of a suitable penalty will have a strong deterrent effect.
-Conversely, if those authorities do not take effective action upon complaints referred to them, law enforcement officials minded to ill-treat persons in their custody will quickly come to believe that they can do so with impunity."
+The diligent examination by judicial and other relevant authorities of all complaints of ill-treatment by law enforcement officials and, where appropriate, the imposition of a suitable penalty will have a strong deterrent effect.
+Conversely, if those authorities do not take effective action upon complaints referred to them, law enforcement officials minded to ill-treat persons in their custody will quickly come to believe that they can do so with impunity.51

-See also Principle 4 of the "United Nations Basic Principles and Guidelines on the right to a remedy and reparations for victims of gross violations of international human rights law and serious violations of international humanitarian law" as well as Principle 19 of the "United Nations Principles for the Protection and Promotion of Human Rights through Action to Combat Impunity".
+See also Principle 4 of the "United Nations Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law" as well as Principle 19 of the "United Nations Principles for the Protection and Promotion of Human Rights through Action to Combat Impunity".